May BWCA Trail Clearing FAQ

 Q: How do I register

-A: Review the trips in the brochure (link here).
-To sign up on a trip, go the Meetup- Save the BWCA Trails and click on the date icon on calendar of events.
+A: Review the trips in the brochure or the Meetup website and click on the date icon on calendar of events.
 Follow the directions.
 Volunteers are considered registered for the trip after signed up and paid the required registration fee.
 Registration is subject to approval by crew leader.
+You must register in order to be able to participate in the trip.

-A: The fee for any of the trips is $25.
-I covers registration and lodging when provided.
+A: The fee for any of the trail clearing trips is $25.
+Fee goes toward cost of operating cost (websites, printed materials, crew leaders training etc.) and lodging when provided.
+On most trips participants also receive map of trail they will be working on and a T-shirt.
 Participants are responsible for food and transportation costs.

 Q: How do I pay the registration cost?